 - 2 large eggs beaten

-- 2 tablespoons frozen peas and carrots (optional)
+- 2 tablespoons frozen peas and carrots thawed (optional)

 - ¼ medium yellow onion small dice (about ½ cup)